Heated Driveway Toronto Contractors

 For keeping snow and ice buildup off your property, Heavenly Heat has what we believe to be the best solution — driveway heating.
 In Toronto and other parts of Canada, the harsh winter conditions make for a constant struggle in keeping parts of your property free of snow.
 Luckily, Heavenly Heat has a great way to eliminate this problem before it starts, with our unique and effective driveway heating system.

-Can you install snow melting system on existing driveway?
+Can you install a snow melting system on existing driveway?

 Yes.
 The snow melting systems can be installed on existing driveways with minor construction changes.
 Radiant heat cables can be placed under the existing driveway.
 You don’t have to tear up the asphalt or concrete.
 Alternatively, new material can be poured over the cables.
 It is also possible to install the heating system for the tires of your car so you don’t have to heat the entire driveway.